COVID19-UK-Mobility/COVID19-UK-Mobility.github.io/First-report.md

 <br>
 <figure class="image" align="center">
 <img src="plots/Mobility_UK_new.png">
  <figcaption align="center"> <b>Figure 1</b> (A) We estimate the average levels of mobility across the UK to use as comparison throughout our analysis.
 As a measure of mobility, we use the radius of gyration, which indicates the typical distance travelled during the given time period.
-Here, we depict the median radius of gyration during the time period between xxx and yyy (note the logarithmic scale).
+Here, we depict the median radius of gyration during the time period between xxx and yyy.
 Areas with more intense red correspond to areas with a larger value of the radius of gyration.</figcaption>
 </figure>

 <figure class="image" align="center">